animal-tree/BrokenWisdoms-TheReturnofNort/4-Faith.md

 > Then I can [method redacted] and try not to think of all the strangers who tainted this world for me.
 Try to remain meditated on the thought that my family — my mom, my uncle — are good.
 The world has heart in it.
 > ### $\Huge &#8221;$

+That is to say that a suicide victim is not selfish for committing suicide.
+Those who love him should support his choice.

 ### Friends

 > Date: **10/29/23**